ChewBoonZhan/PytorchCorrespondanceAndClassification/README.md

 1. Make sure you Clang installed on your machine.
 For how, check this [guide](https://code.visualstudio.com/docs/cpp/config-clang-mac).

 <br/>
-In the project folder, there is a file called **requirements.txt**, which contains a list of the libraries needed to be installed.
+In the project folder, there is a file called requirements.txt, which contains a list of the libraries needed to be installed.
 To install all the libraries, open a terminal at your project folder location and type:<br/>

 ```
 1. pip install --upgrade setuptools